-University of Carolina-Charlotte on Lockdown After Reports of an Active Shooter
+Officials: 2 Dead, 4 Injured in Shooting at University of North Carolina-Charlotte

-The University of North Carolina-Charlotte was put in lockdown Tuesday afternoon, after a shooting was reported on campus.
+Officials say that two people have been killed and four people injured in a shooting at the University of North Carolina-Charlotte, according to the Associated Press.

+The University of North Carolina-Charlotte was put in lockdown Tuesday afternoon, after shooting was reported on campus.
 The school’s office of emergency management warned students on Twitter that shots were reported shortly before 6 p.m. on Tuesday.
+Police are currently seeping the university’s buildings, the account said.

 “NinerAlert: Shots reported near kennedy.
 Run, Hide, Fight.
 Secure yourself immediately.
 Monitor email and http://emergency.uncc.edu,” the account wrote.